by Kate Saumweber Hogan, CPM, LM

 - Vacuum extraction: 0.6%

 Another great place to look for statistics is Cheyney’s article, Outcomes of Care for 16,924 Planned Home Births in the United States: The Midwives Alliance of North America Statistics Project, 2004 to 2009.
 Her study found that of the 16,924 pregnant people who planned homebirths at the onset of labor:

 - 89.1% gave birth at home, meaning 10.9% were transferred to hospital during labor.
-Of first time mothers, 22.9% transferred during labor, while only 7.5% of non-first time mothers transfered.
+Of people giving birth for the first time, 22.9% transfered during labor, while only 7.5% of non-first time parents transfered.